tvm-contest/devex/README.md

 At first an idea about someone charging you a fee automatically in a decentralized blockchain sounds crazy.
 System where control over user's assets and their spending is first and utmost priority shoudn't allow someone spend these assets for you.
 It is yet another field where UX, ease of use and convenience battle with security and safety.
 To please both worlds a set of rules shoud be created.

-This solustion is the set of rules that allows third parties spend user assets automatically, but using a strict set of rules to keep user's assets safe and secure.
+This solution is the set of rules that allows third parties spend user assets automatically, but using a strict set of rules to keep user's assets safe and secure.

 ## Entities